Buy the Philips Pan for Airfryer CP1177/01 Pan for Airfryer

 There are currently no items in your shopping cart.

-With the Airfryer you can prepare a variety of tasty dishes in a healthy way: with no or minimum oil.
-The pan, an elementary part of it, holds the basket that you put the ingredients in.
-The pan is easy to detach and dishwashable.
+With the Airfryer you can make many tasty dishes in a healthy way without or with just a little bit of oil.
+The pan XL, an essential part, carries the basket where you put the ingredients.
+The pan XL is easy to detach and is dishwasher safe.

 If you're eligible for VAT relief on medical devices, you can claim it on this product.
 The VAT amount will be deducted from the price shown above.
 Look for full details in your shopping basket.

-With the Airfryer you can prepare a variety of tasty dishes in a healthy way: with no or minimum oil.
-The pan, an elementary part of it, holds the basket that you put the ingredients in.
-The pan is easy to detach and dishwashable.
+With the Airfryer you can make many tasty dishes in a healthy way without or with just a little bit of oil.
+The pan XL, an essential part, carries the basket where you put the ingredients.
+The pan XL is easy to detach and is dishwasher safe.

-With the Airfryer you can prepare a variety of tasty dishes in a healthy way: with no or minimum oil.
-The pan, an elementary part of it, holds the basket that you put the ingredients in.
-The pan is easy to detach and dishwashable.
+With the Airfryer you can make many tasty dishes in a healthy way without or with just a little bit of oil.
+The pan XL, an essential part, carries the basket where you put the ingredients.
+The pan XL is easy to detach and is dishwasher safe.

 If you're eligible for VAT relief on medical devices, you can claim it on this product.
 The VAT amount will be deducted from the price shown above.
 Look for full details in your shopping basket.

-With the Airfryer you can prepare a variety of tasty dishes in a healthy way: with no or minimum oil.
-The pan, an elementary part of it, holds the basket that you put the ingredients in.
-The pan is easy to detach and dishwashable.
+With the Airfryer you can make many tasty dishes in a healthy way without or with just a little bit of oil.
+The pan XL, an essential part, carries the basket where you put the ingredients.
+The pan XL is easy to detach and is dishwasher safe.